Greece – Hellas

 Credit Cards – Atm – Travel Checks

 All major credit cards (VISA, DINERS, MASTERCARD, AMERICAN EXPRESS, EUROCARD, JCB) are accepted in Greece.
-ATM, Automated Teller Machines are available in most Greek cities and towns.
+ATMs are available in most Greek cities and towns.
 Most shops and central restaurants in Greece accept payments by credit cards.
 Traveller’s cheques and Εurocheques issued by recognised authorities can be cashed at all Greek and foreign banks and large hotels.

 Appliances